-Your above phone will still be superior to a stock android or apple device, even with Sandboxed Google Play Services installed.
+On regular Android phones Google has all permissions enabled without any way to change that.
+Your Above Phone will still be superior to a stock android or apple device, even with Sandboxed Google Play Services installed.

 Unlike a normal android phone: